swiftlang/swift/docs/StandardLibraryProgrammersManual.md

     The underscored component need not be the last.
 For example, `Swift.Dictionary._worble()` is a good name for an internal helper method, but so is `Swift._NativeDictionary.worble()` -- the `_NativeDictionary` type already has the underscore.

     Initializers don't have a dedicated name we can put the underscore on; instead, we add the underscore on the first argument label: `init(_value: Int)`.
-If the initializer doesn't have any parameter, then we add a dummy parameter of type Void with an underscored label: for example, `UnsafeBufferPointer.init(_empty: ())`.
+If the initializer doesn't have any parameters, then we add a dummy parameter of type Void with an underscored label: for example, `UnsafeBufferPointer.init(_empty: ())`.

     This rule ensures we don't accidentally clutter the public namespace with `@usableFromInline` things (which could prevent us from choosing the best names for new public API), and it also makes it easy to see at a glance if a piece of stdlib code uses any non-public entities.